 - Add in shortening or oil and knead for 10-15 minutes until soft dough is formed.
 It should be smooth on the surface.

-- Cover dough with damp cloth and let it rise for 30 minutes or until it is doubled in size.
+- Cover the dough with a damp cloth and let it rise for 30 minutes or until it is doubled in size.
 I used bread maker’s dough mode to prepare my dough up to this step.

-- Dissolve baking powder in cold water, sprinkle over dough and knead until well combined.
-Divide dough into 12 equal portions and flatten with a rolling pin to make a 3” circle.
-Then place 1 tablespoon of minced pork filling, 1 piece of chicken and 1 wedges of egg in the middle of circle.
+- Divide the dough into 12 equal portions and flatten with a rolling pin to make a 3” circle.
+Then place 1 heap tablespoon of minced pork filling, 1 piece of chicken and 1 wedges of egg in the middle of circle.
 Wrap and pleat the dough to seal (refer to photo appended below).
-Place bun onto a 1.5” square parchment paper, seal side up.

-- Arrange buns into a steamer, leave about 1” gab in between buns.
-Spray water mist over buns, and steam in a preheated steamer on high heat for 12 minutes.
-Remove buns from steamer and cool on rack to prevent soggy bottom.
+- Arrange the buns in a steamer, leave about 1” gab in between buns.
+Spray water mist over buns, and steam in a preheated steamer on high heat for 12-15 minutes.

 Notes: